apigee-labs/rapier/README.md

 This definition comes from the Pet Store example.
 The full Rapier document [is here](https://github.com/apigee-labs/rapier/blob/master/util/test/petstore.yaml) and the generated OpenAPI specification [is here](https://github.com/apigee-labs/rapier/blob/master/util/test/gen_openapispec/openapispec-petstore.yaml).

 We have seen three common patterns for query parameters on collections:
 - parameters that are specific to querying a collection.
-Examples are limit, orderBy, direction (ascending | descending).
+Examples are `limit`, `orderBy`, `direction` (ascending | descending).
 These are essentially properties of the collection itself.
 - a "projection" parameter that limits the fields being returned.
 In that case, the valid values would be declared properties of the entity that defines the elements of the collection
 - parameters that select entities that match a particular property value.
 In this case the parameter is really a property of the the entity that defines the elements of the collection